People's Liberation Army Navy Surface Force: Type 956E / 956EM (Sovremmeny)

 In 1996, China signed a deal with Russia for the purchase of two Type 956E Sovremenny class destroyers.
-The first ship arrived in January 2000 and the second in January 2001.
+The first ship (renamed Hangzhou) arrived in January 2000 and the second (renamed Fuzhou) in January 2001.
 These ships significantly improved the PLAN's fighting capabilities.
 Each ship displaces 7,940 tons full loaded.
 Weaponry included ASW torpedoes and mortar launchers, AK-630 automatic CIWS cannons, two twin mountings of 130 mm rapid fire cannons, the short/medium-ranged SA-N-7 SAM (48 missiles, 25 km range) and the SS-N-22 Sunburn supersonic sea-skimming anti-ship missile.
-Two improved Type 956EM vessels were acquired in 2002, and include a longer range SS-N-22 missile, improved air defense, and the Kashtan CIWS.
+Two improved Type 956EM vessels (renamed as Taizhou and Ningbo) were acquired in 2002, and include a longer range SS-N-22 missile, improved air defense, and the Kashtan CIWS.
 Although the software was upgraded to accommodate the improved SA-N-12, it is unclear if it entered service.

 The class is undergoing refit.
 Hangzhou (136) has had its SA-N-7 SAM replaced with vertical-launch HQ-16 (32 missiles, 40 km range), SS-N-22 anti-ship missiles replaced by eight YJ-12 anti-ship missiles and fitted with HQ-10 CIWS.